Ace the exam season

 They say the best way to learn something is to teach it, so if you can find a study group it really helps.
 If not, talk through the material out loud as if you’re explaining it to a non-medic.

 Instead of reaching for your phone or Facebook, try a different type of revision.

-If you are getting fed up of reading from a textbook, make it a habit to open your question bank app and quick-fire for ten minutes to give yourself a change of scenery.
+If you are getting fed up of reading from a textbook, tune into a podcast or quiz yourself with some flash cards.
+Anything for a change of scenery.

 Take revision to placement